sentrysoftware/metricshub/hws-doc/src/site/markdown/configuration/configure-agent.md

 #### Working directory

 By default, the _OpenTelemetry Collector_ working directory is set to `hws/otel`.
-If your working directory is different (typically in heavily customized setups),update the `workingDir` attribute under the `otelCollector` section in `config/hws-config.yaml`:
+If your working directory is different (typically in heavily customized setups), add the `workingDir` attribute under the `otelCollector` section in `config/hws-config.yaml`:

 ```yaml
 otelCollector: